DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders: Introduction

 \section{Introduction}

 Today, weather and climate models and observation systems generate unprecedented volumes of data.
-For example, the Coupled Model Intercomparison Project phase 6 (CMIP6) represents more than 20 PB of climate model output data \cite{li2023big}, and the world's Earth Observation data collections grow by around 100 PB per year \cite{wilkinson2024}.
+For example, the Coupled Model Intercomparison Project phase 6 (CMIP6) represents more than 20 PB of climate model output data \citep{li2023big}, and the world's Earth Observation data collections grow by around 100 PB per year \citep{wilkinson2024}.

 These unwieldy archives of Earth system data provide enormous opportunities as well as challenges.
 They are usually stored in formats such as NetCDF, which has natively supported zlib-based compression since version 4.0.
-This compression technique does not consider the specific context of climate data, and as a result, many more bits of information are stored than are meaningful or necessary \cite{klower2021compressing}.
+This compression technique does not consider the specific context of climate data, and as a result, many more bits of information are stored than are meaningful or necessary \citep{klower2021compressing}.
+Classical image or video compression techniques may retain some interpretability but are optimized for specific targets, such as the human visual system.
+The compressed representation learned by neural image compression methods is more adaptive but generally is not interpretable, nor does it allow for similarity search in the compressed domain \citep{mishra2022image}.
+Compression can also be done by overfitting a coordinate-based neural network and taking the resulting parameters as a compact representation of the original grid-based data \citep{huang2022compressing}, but such an approach still lacks interpretability and distance preservation.

-To allow for the full potential of this vast treasure of data to be unlocked, an approach is needed to reduce these datasets into a domain-aware and physically meaningful space.
+To allow for the full potential of this vast treasure of data to be unlocked, an approach is needed to reduce these datasets in a domain-aware and physically meaningful way.
 The approach presented in this work uses a Siamese twin AE with regularization terms to anchor the latent space to meaningful properties such as distance (ordering) preservation and statistical independence.
+The first property is crucial for using algorithms based on distances, such as $k$-means and analogs, in the reduced latent space.
+The second property reduces redundancies between components and promotes orthogonality in the latent space, ensuring that the latent components represent distinct and independent features with a higher potential for interpretability.